– COMPETITION CLOSED –

-The All Ireland Scholarships Alumni Association is delighted to present its second Creative Writing Competition, open to all members of our Alumni Association.
+The All Ireland Scholarships Alumni Association is delighted to present its third Creative Writing Competition, open to all members of our Alumni Association.
+This year, a brand new category has been added: an op-ed opinion piece category.
+This will run alongside fiction and creative non-fiction categories.

-Following the success of the inaugural competition, this year’s judging panel comprises a stellar trio of award-winning authors: Ireland’s first Prix Jean Monnet winner for European Literature, Donal Ryan, acclaimed writer Kerri ní Dochartaigh and 2021’s winning entrant, writer Alice Kinsella.
+Following the success of the inaugural competition, this year’s judging panel comprises a stellar quartet of award-winning authors: Ireland’s first Prix Jean Monnet winner for European Literature, Donal Ryan, acclaimed writers Joseph O’Connor & Eoin Devereux, and 2022’s winning entrant, Romana Semler .
 The judging process will be chaired by Professor Sarah Moore Fitzgerald.

 - There is no minimum word count, however each entry should be no longer than 2,000 words.
 If you submit more than one entry, you must include each (to a maximum of three) as separate applications.

-- It is essential that you specify whether each submission is fiction or non-fiction.
+- It is essential that you specify whether each submission is fiction, non-fiction, or op-ed.

-- Entries must be written in English and should be typed, double-spaced 12 font size and saved using the format Title_Genre_WordCount (e.g., ReadersReport_NonFiction_2000) and entered at the bottom of this page in Microsoft Word format.
+- Entries must be written in English and should be typed, double-spaced 12 font size and saved using the format Title_Genre_WordCount (e.g., ReadersReport_NonFiction_2000) and entered via the form below in Microsoft Word format.

 - Upload one coloured photograph of yourself with your submission.